Welcome to our Weekly Newsletter!

 In this newsletter you will find an outline for our upcoming sermon, sermon follow up questions, news, and more!
 Is there something that you'd like to share in an upcoming newsletter?
 Contact Megan at 308-832-1574 or firstname.lastname@example.org with requests.

-3. What did you discover about Jesus in this sermon?
+3. What else did you discover in this sermon?

 If you are not currently a member of a group and would like help finding one, please contact the office or a Bible Fellowship leader listed below:

 Day/Time: Sundays, 11am Place: MEFC East Room 12